webpack-contrib/webpack-serve/README.md

   Options
     --config            The webpack config to serve.
 Alias for <config>.
-    --content           The path from which content will be served --dev               An object containing options for webpack-dev-middleware --help              Show usage information and the options listed here.
+    --content           The path from which content will be served --dev               A JSON object containing options for webpack-dev-middleware --help              Show usage information and the options listed here.
-    --host              The host the app should bind to --http2             Instruct the server to use HTTP2 --https-cert        Specify a cert to enable https.
+    --host              The host the app should bind to --hot               A JSON object containing options for webpack-hot-client --http2             Instruct the server to use HTTP2 --https-cert        Specify a cert to enable https.
 Must be paired with a key --https-key         Specify a key to enable https.
 Must be paired with a cert